-Its unique architecture makes the church of Densus one of the most beautiful in Romania.
-The church is built in a Byzantine style, 30 meters long and 18 meters wide, and its walls are done from bricks, columns and statues from Ulpia Traiana Sarmizegetusa, the ancient Roman capital of the conquered Dacian Kingdom.
+Its unique architecture makes it one of the most beautiful in Romania.
+The church is built in a Byzantine style, 30 meters long and 18 meters wide, and its walls are done from bricks, columns, and statues from Ulpia Traiana Sarmizegetusa, the ancient Roman capital of the conquered Dacian Kingdom.
 The narthex is surrounded by four columns made of tombstones and even the rooftop is made of stone, the main construction material.

-The monument also preserves partially the paintings dating from 1443, including a representation of Baby Jesus dressed in a national Romanian costume, an unconventional image for an Orthodox church, another reason why Densus is a church like no other in the Romanian space.
+The monument also preserves partially the paintings dating from 1443, including a representation of Baby Jesus dressed in a national Romanian costume, an unconventional image for an Orthodox church.
+Yet another reason why Densus is a church like no other in the Romanian space.

-The old churches of Sintamaria Orlea and Prislop are also more than worth a visit if you’re interested in the religious tradition of the region.
+The old churches of Santamaria Orlea and Prislop are also more than worth a visit if you’re interested in the religious tradition of the region.

 Densus is very close to Retezat National Park, one of the last wilderness areas in Europe.